noahehall/multicloud/opensource/apache/tinkerpop.md

 # TinkerPop

 - a graph computing framework for both graph databases (OLTP) and graph analytic systems (OLAP).
-- this file focuses more on gremlin + tinkergraph than tinkerpop as a whole
-- intended for those interested in AWS neptune and
+- intended for those interested in AWS neptune but prefer to rampup via tinkerpop
-  - need to rampup on gremlin
-  - developing locally on tinkergraph and migrating to neptune
 - bookmark
   - 2.8.
 A word about indexes and schemas